 Art Flatau lives in Austin, Texas with his wife Gretchen.
-They have 2 grown children.
-He was diagnosed with Acute Myeloid Leukemia (AML) in 1992 at the age of 31, while still in graduate school at the University of Texas.
-Gretchen and Art’s kids were 2 and 4 at the time.
+They have two grown children.
+He was diagnosed with acute myeloid leukemia (AML) in 1992 at the age of 31, while still in graduate school at the University of Texas.
+Gretchen and Art’s kids were ages 2 and 4 at the time.
 He received chemotherapy (both induction chemotherapy and then consolidation).
-After graduating with a Ph.D. in computer science in December 1992.
-He relapsed in early 1993 and then had a bone marrow transplant (BMT), his brother was a perfect match.
+After graduating with a PhD in computer science in December 1992, he relapsed in early 1993 and then had a bone marrow transplant (BMT).
+His brother was a perfect match.

-- Center for International Blood and Marrow Transplant Reserach (CIBMT) co-chair of the Consumer Advocacy Committee.
+- Center for International Blood and Marrow Transplant Research (CIBMT) co-chair of the Consumer Advocacy Committee.

 - Cord Blood Association, founding board member, Chair of the Public Education Committee, Member Public and Professional Relations Committee.

-- Food and Drug Administration Patient Representative for a number of Adivisory Committee meetings, most related to AML treatment or aspects of stem cell transplant.
+- Food and Drug Administration Patient Representative for a number of Advisory Committee meetings, most related to AML treatment or aspects of stem cell transplant.

-In his free time, Art likes to cycle, swim and hike and occasionally brew beer.
+In his free time, Art likes to cycle, swim, hike, and occasionally brew beer.

 What type of cancer and stage?

 A: I was diagnosed with Acute Myeloid Leukemia (AML) in 1992 at the age of 31.
 AML does not have staging, but my disease was considered favorable.

 A: I was treated with induction chemo and then 1 round of consolidation chemo.
 I relapsed several months later and then had a bone marrow transplant in February, 1993.